GabrielFernandesLemos/GabrielFernandesLemos/README.md

 I'm a **Android Developer**, that has been working as a Front-End developer since 2018.  💻

-Practically **clean and testable code.**

-I'm passionate about **solving problems and learning.** Always open to new challenges and ready to face changes.

 - 📍 Born in **São Paulo**, Brazil 🇧🇷
 - 💻 Android Developer [PicPay](https://www.picpay.com/site)